Excursion-Studio/Personal-Homepage-Template/README.md

 ### Adding Personal Introduction

 Personal introduction is displayed in the first column on the right side of the Home section.
-Edit the `configs/en/intro.txt` and/or `configs/zh/intro_zh.txt` files to add your personal introduction.
+Edit the `configs/en/intro_en.txt` and/or `configs/zh/intro_zh.txt` files to add your personal introduction.
 You can use HTML tags to format the text, commonly used tags are mentioned in the "News Updates" section above.

 ### Adding Image Resources

 1. Add school/company logos to the `images/experience/` directory
 2. Add paper-related images to the `images/publication/` directory
 3. Add personal photos to the `images/homepage/photo/` directory
-4. Add watermark images for PDF generation to the `images/homepage/watermark/` directory (optional)
+4. Add website icons to the `images/homepage/favicon/` directory
+5. Add information icons to the `images/homepage/info icon/` directory

 ## Feature Guide